himanibirhade/findNeedles_method/Exercise1_Answers_1.md

 - Punctuation in input arguments is recognized as a distinct word.

   For example, "Hello" and "Hello!" are recognized as two different words.
-- No output is received when you pass an empty string or empty array while calling the method.
+- Improper output is received when you pass an empty string or empty array while calling the method.